tubakrc/AIPoweredPortfolio/README.md

-# 🎯 AI-Powered Data Science & Power BI Portfolio App
+# 🎯 AI-Powered Portfolio App

 An interactive Streamlit application that showcases Data Science projects and Power BI dashboards — personalized with the help of Google Gemini and enhanced with real-time user feedback and categorization tools.